Women's fertility and chemotherapy

 Secondly, it can take a few weeks to stimulate your ovaries and collect the eggs.
 Your specialist may not want you to wait to start your chemotherapy for that long.
 The actual time depends on where you are in your menstrual cycle when the process starts.
 Depending on when you had your last period, it may take as little as 2 weeks, so it is definitely worth asking if this is possible for you.

 The approach to infertility treatment that has been used the longest is the test tube baby technique - in vitro fertilisation (IVF).
 You have fertility drugs to stimulate your ovaries to produce eggs.
 These are then collected (harvested) and fertilised with your partner's sperm.
 The embryos that are created are then frozen until you want to have a baby.
 This process is quite complicated and it is not successful for everyone.
 The success rate depends on your age.
-National statistics from the Human Fertilisation and Embryology Authority (HFEA) show that around 25 out of every 100 women (25%), under the age of 38 having IVF for whatever reason, had a baby in 2006.
-The success rate after embryo freezing is about 16 out of every 100 (16%).
+National statistics from the Human Fertilisation and Embryology Authority (HFEA) show that on average around a quarter of women (25%) having IVF for whatever reason, had a baby in 2012.
+For women under 35, about a third had a baby.
+The success rate after embryo freezing is about 22 out of every 100 (22%) women of all ages.

 Some research is looking into removing ovarian tissue and freezing it before chemotherapy starts.
 The idea is that after treatment, the ovarian tissue can be put back.
 If the ovarian tissue then starts working normally, eggs may be produced and so fertility is preserved.
-There have been reports of at least 4 women giving birth after having this treatment.
+Less than 20 babies have been born worldwide after having this treatment.
 It is still too early to tell if this will work well enough to be made more widely available.
 But, so far, the results look promising.
 Talk to your doctor if you want to know more about this.

 Most doctors will advise women that it is best to wait for 2 years after chemotherapy treatment before becoming pregnant.
 But this is not because the pregnancy could affect the cancer.
 They recommend this because, if your cancer is going to come back, it is most likely to recur within the first 2 years after your diagnosis.
 If the cancer came back, you'd need more treatment.
 As you might expect, this could be very difficult if you were either pregnant or had a young baby.